Associate in Science in Health Science

 Are there any requirements I must satisfy before I start taking courses in my major?

-Complete an application to Essex County College and indicate Health Science (curriculum code 2114) as your desired major and take the placement test.
-Based on your placement test scores, you may have to take developmental courses in reading, English, and/or mathematics before taking the core curriculum courses in your major.
-Submit a copy of your diploma and official transcript from where you received your professional training and current certificate or licensure for evaluation prior to admission to the Health Science major.
+Complete an application to Essex County College and indicate General Science (curriculum code 0603) as your initial major and take the placement test.
+Based on your placement test scores, you may have to take developmental courses in reading, English, and/or mathematics before taking the general education and/or core courses in your desired major.
+Submit a copy of your diploma and official transcript from where you received your professional training and current certificate or licensure to the Division of Nursing & Allied Health for evaluation prior to admission to the Health Science major.

 Who should apply to the Health Science program?